About the Macmillan Welfare Rights Service Central Bedfordshire

 - mandatory reconsiderations and appeals where a decision appears to be incorrect

 The service also assists with applying for grants from Macmillan or through an occupational fund and can assist with claiming help with health costs such as travel to hospital.
-We also advise on accessing services or equipment such as aids or adaptations or social service assessments and we can refer or signpost to local services.
+It also advises on accessing services or equipment such as aids or adaptations or social service assessments and can refer or signpost to local services.